qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/vector_properties.rst

 are displayed.
 You can also change the label in the 'Legend' column or the attribute color by double-clicking the item.

-This label is the default text displayed in the legend of the print composer or of the layer tree.
+This label is the default text displayed in the legend of the print layout or of the layer tree.

 .. _figure_diagrams_attributes: